luizbills/vanilla-party/README.md

 **Client-side Hosting**

 _Vanilla Party_ automatically designates one (and only one) guest in each room as the host.
 Your code can easily check if it is the host and take care of running the party.
-This lets you avoid writing server-side code and makes prototyping faster.

 ## Installation and Quickstart